ABOUT HALCYON CANOE

 Who We Are

-Following her graduation from IYRS, Annie worked with other canoe builders and woodworkers, including an internship with Pam Wedd of Bearwood Canoe in Ontario.
-She is an active member of the Wooden Canoe Heritage Association, and currently serves on their board of directors.
+Annie is an active member of the Wooden Canoe Heritage Association, and currently serves on their board of directors.

 With Halcyon Canoe, Annie is delighted to be able to offer canoe restoration services to the Monadnock region and beyond.